Introduction to IP Address

 - Class E address

 Before getting into the Classes we must have an idea of subnetting.
-Subnetting is a process of diving a bigger network (host part ) into smaller for better administration and usage.
+Subnetting is a process of diving a bigger network (host part ) into smaller ones for better administration and usage.

 For Example, In a corporate firm, there are four departments; sales, production, development, and management.
 In each department, there are 30 users.
 The firm used a private class C IP network.
 Without any concept of subletting, all computers will work in a single large network.